jracenet/ember-stacked-tree/README.md

 - Gradient depending of tree depth
 - Drag and drop
 - Add/remove/rename node
-- Maintain state of the collapsed property independently of the parent node
+- Maintain state of the collapsed property independently of the parent node (X)